jaekimandy/terraform_aws_sample/README.md

 16. Create an RDS database

 ## Instructions
-1. Copy your RSA file (id_rsa.pub) in the working directory.
-(Overwrite the existing one in the directory)
+Copy your RSA file (id_rsa.pub) in the working directory.
+(Overwrite the existing one in the directory) Execute the following commands
-2. AWS Configure
+1. AWS Configure
-3. Terraform init
+2. Terraform init
-4. Terraform plan
+3. Terraform plan
-5. Terraform apply
+4. Terraform apply
-6. Terraform destroy
+5. Terraform destroy

 ## Testing port 22 & 80 connection
 1. Copy your RSA file (id_rsa & id_rsa.pub) in the working directory.
 (Overwrite the existing one in the directory)